 Do not remove the bandage and keep it clean and dry at all times.
-Please contact our department if the bandage is becoming loose or falls off.
+Please contact the Interventional Radiology department if the bandage is becoming loose or falls off.
 The bandage should be changed once a week and an appointment should be made to have this done unless a family member has been trained in changing the bandage.

-We will place gauze and a clear bandage over the catheter site.
+The experts in the Interventional Radiology Program will place gauze and a clear bandage over the catheter site.
 In addition, the catheter will be secured with a locking device (StatLock®), which must not be removed.
 The bandage must remain dry and in place at all times.
-You may sponge-bathe your child, but must keep the site dry.
+You may sponge-bathe your child, but keep the site dry.

-Removing the nephrostomy tube is faster and easier.
+Removing the nephrostomy tube is a simple procedure.
 First, stitches are cut from the skin and the catheter is pulled out from the body.
 Pressure is applied to the insertion site during removal and for a few minutes after to minimize any bleeding that may occur.
 We will place a bandage that you can remove after 48 hours.
-All tubes remain in place for a time period determined by the managing physician but typically until the underlying disease has been treated properly.
+All tubes remain in place for a time period determined by the managing physician but typically until the underlying problem has been treated properly.